-We offer a wide range of activities including:
+We also offer a wide range of other activities including:

 • Food growing